matiash-ok/Chapeu-Test-React-Solidity-/README.md

 # Chapeu Test

-Ive learnt how to implement Solidity with React , making smart contrac
+Ive learnt how to implement Solidity with React , making smart contract

 ## Available Scripts